reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 - Monitor and assess emotional states in communications.

 ## Micro-Expressions and Paul Ekman’s Theory
 Paul Ekman’s work on facial expressions of emotion identified universal micro-expressions that reveal true emotions.
 These fleeting expressions, which last only milliseconds, are incredibly difficult for humans to detect but can be captured and analyzed using computer vision algorithms.
-Ekman also identified seven basic emotions that are universally expressed through facial expressions:

-Anger, Disgust, Fear, Happiness, Sadness, Surprise, Neutral

 The algorithm in this repository detects these basic emotions, making it easier to understand underlying emotions and detect anomalies in facial expressions over time.